 ESXi Pass Phrase

 Instead of a password, you can also use a pass phrase.
 However, pass phrases are disabled by default.
-You can change this default or other settings, by using the Security.PasswordQualityControl advanced option from the vSphere Client.
+You can change the default setting and other settings by using the Security.PasswordQualityControl advanced option from the vSphere Client.

 For example, you can change the option to the following.

-This example allows pass phrases of at least 16 characters and at least three words, separated by spaces.
+This example allows pass phrases of at least 16 characters and at least three words.

 Changing Default Password Restrictions